-Magnix will provide electric propulsion systems for “Alice”, a 9-seater electric plane with a range of 1000 km.
-The first test flight will be in early 2020 and the company already has orders for 150 of these planes.
+MagniX will provide propulsion systems for “Alice”, a 9-seater electric plane with a range of 1000 km.
+The first test flight will be in early 2020 and the company already has orders for over ten of these planes.

 Regional airline commits to a world-first commercial electric plane: Aerospace News: Nov 2019.

 Magnix has installed an electric propulsion system into a Beaver sea-plane owned by Harbour Air.
-The first test flight will be on 11 Dec 2019.
+The first test flight was in Dec 2019.
 Harbour Air is in Vancouver Canada.
 It has 53 planes and carries half a million passengers a year.

 Progress: Sonnen: Battery manufacturing